REU-SOS/contrasts/README.md

 so not sure if that is an REU thing or a lecture for my foundations of software science thing in the fall

 your call. happy to help. happy to not. what ya need?

+# Maths that matters

+Cognitive maths.
+Maths that fuels human decision making:

+- explaination is task-depnedent: supervised learning rules (different atsks, different learning)
+- Don't sweat the small stuff: effect size, scott-knott
+- Maths of n-dimensional sphere: low-dimensional or not at all (+)
+- Kelly's peresonnel constract theory: dont show what is, show what is different
+- Minimize confusion: reduce expected value of variance or entropy

+(+) note: cool if we are human intelligence.
+May not hold for super-human intelligence.